-- 8. A series of steps that decision makers should consider if their goal is to maximize their outcome and make the best choice. - A set of parameters against which all of the potential options in decision making will be evaluated. - 10.
-Other possible solutions to a problem in a decision-making process.
+- A set of parameters against which all of the potential options in decision making will be evaluated. - Other possible solutions to a problem in a decision-making process.

-Figure 11.5 Steps in the Rational Decision-Making Model
+Figure 8.4 Steps in the Rational Decision-Making Model

 While decision makers can get off track during any of these steps, research shows that searching for alternatives in the fourth step can be the most challenging and often leads to failure.
-In fact, one researcher found that no alternative generation occurred in 85% of the decisions he studied.Nutt, P. C. (1994).
+In fact, one researcher found that no alternative generation occurred in 85 percent of the decisions he studied.Nutt, P. C. (1994).
 Types of organizational decision processes.
 Administrative Science Quarterly, 29, 414-550.
 Conversely, successful managers know what they want at the outset of the decision-making process, set objectives for others to respond to, carry out an unrestricted search for solutions, get key people to participate, and avoid using their power to push their perspective.Nutt, P. C. (1998).
 Surprising but true: Half the decisions in organizations fail.
 Academy of Management Executive, 13, 75-90.